 EMBS enrollment is highly competitive.
 We receive 230+ applicants each year, of which only 8-10% are accepted.
 Our very selective enrollment promotes a cohesive and collaborative learning environment, allowing greater faculty involvement in student advising.
 We don’t stop once our students have graduated; we follow-up with our alumni and offer lifetime support.

-As an EMBS student, you must enroll in a total of ten courses (four core courses and six electives).
+As an EMBS student, you must enroll in a total of ten courses (4 core courses + 1 theory course + 5 electives).